kperez755/AroundMe/README.md

+# AroundMe 🗺️
  AroundMe is an iOS application built with Swift that leverages the **MapKit** framework to help users search for locations, view addresses, navigate via GPS, and filter nearby points of interest using a horizontal scroll view with keyword-based filters.

 ## Features ✨